lenardjombo/AlgorithmicPatterns/README.md

 - **[Pyramid](https://github.com/lenardjombo/AlgorithmicPatterns/blob/main/Pyramid.go)** - `pyramid.go` - Generates a pyramid pattern.

 ### Contributing
-If you'd like to contribute, feel free to fork the repository and submit a pull request.
-We welcome contributions that can improve the algorithmic patterns, add new ones, or optimize existing code.
+If you'd like to contribute, feel free to fork the repository and submit a pull request.Contributions in any programming language are welcome!We welcome contributions that can improve the algorithmic patterns, add new ones, or optimize existing code.
 Please ensure your code follows best practices and is well-commented.

 **Steps to Contribute:**
 - 1.Fork the repository